 - discovery

 What’s that – discovery?
 Yes, I maintain that if there’s something out there to discover, that means that there is something that’s currently live.
 We are iterating in live.
-In order to do a ‘digital tranformation’, there must be something that exists at the moment.
+In order to do a ‘digital transformation’, there must be something that exists at the moment.
 We are, as usual, starting in the middle.
 We can’t expect to create something new that is successful without making serious efforts to understand what has happened before.

 Even something “completely new” starts in the middle